About Steve Ball

 In Steve's family heritage is his Great-Great Grandfather on Steve's Mothers side of the family, a Union Private by the name of William Tyler Butts, born in Athens County Ohio in 1842.
 He married in 1861, and moved to the town of Yellowbud in Ross County Ohio to work on the Ohio Canal.
 William enlisted in the Union Army in December of 1861, in the newly formed 73rd Ohio Volunteer Infantry Regiment, out of Chillicothe Ohio.
 Private Butts saw action in the battles of Cross Keys, Second Bull Run, Chancellorsville, Gettysburg, Chattanooga, Lookout Mountain, and Missionary Ridge.
 Private Butts re-enlisted at the end of 1863, and then went with General Sherman on the drive to take Atlanta.
 Private Butts was shot at Kennesaw Mountain Georgia on June 19, 1864, badly wounded in the left leg.
 This wound did not stop him from participating in the famous "March to the Sea", as he rejoined the 73rd just before the Battle of Atlanta.
 He was mustered out of the Union Army on July 7, 1865, a significant date in history, being the same day the Lincoln conspirators were hung in Washington D.C.
 William Butts returned home to Yellowbud with a still badly wounded leg, Tuberculosis, and chronic dysentery.
 His son, born in 1861, died in 1866.
 William then fathered four daughters, the second becoming Steve's Great Grandmother.

 William Tyler Butts died on August 28, 1874, at the age of 32 of "consumption", the then-title for TB.
 He left a widow and four daughters.
 He was buried in Yellowbud, Ohio his grave left unmarked for 117 years, until Steve confirmed his burial site in 1991.
 Steve contacted the Veterans Administration, and Private William Tyler Butts finally received his Military Grave marker in August of 1991.
 Steve is a member of the Sons of Union Veterans of the Civil War, always wearing his SUV medal on his uniform.
-Steve has six more ancestors who served in the Union Army, two of which were killed in action.
+Steve has nine more ancestors who served in the Union Army, two of which were killed in action.